s-glass/reading-notes/301/class05.md

 **2. Explore the `greaterThan` function as defined in the reading.
 In your own words, what is line 2 of this function doing?**

-Line two says that the greaterThan funciton should return value 'm' as long as 'm' is greater than the given value 'n'.
+Line two says that the greaterThan function should return value 'm' as long as 'm' is greater than the given value 'n'.

 **3. Explain how either `map` or `reduce` operates, with regards to higher-order functions.**